elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-slots-composition.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If we put something inside a &#8249;slot&#8250;, it becomes the fallback, “default” content.
 The browser shows it if there is no corresponding filler in light DOM.
-If the slot is in the shadow DOM gets rendered if there is no slot available in the light DOM.
+If the slot is in the shadow DOM it renders if there is no slot available in the light DOM.
     </div>
   </div>
 </details>